MichaelTK/code-stylometry-UF/README.md

 Use this to remove authors who have below a threshold of number of samples.
 The --samples argument will do this.

+**preprocessor.py**

+Specify the pickle file to generate feature vectors from using --source.
+By default this file is assumed to be within a data/ subdirectory.

+**classifier_bigrams_layout_lexical.py**

+Perform learning and classification on the --input file generated in the previous step.
+By default this file will be generated in a data/train/ subdirectory, and will be called blocks.pkl.